danst0/Portfolio/README.md

  * More logic
  * Less chaos
  * make dates into python dates and only convert to string if required

+Done
+---
+* How to integrate current scripts into django? --> done
+* Write tests for aliases --> done
+* App Design
+ * Switch to django for the data model -- > done

 Install
 ===